 The Australian Technical Advisory Group on Immunisation (ATAGI) advises that following the availability of 13vPCV in Australia, existing evidence does not support the continuing role of 23vPPV for Aboriginal and Torres Strait Islander children.

 Conjugate vaccines, such as 13vPCV are more effective than polysaccharide vaccines, such as 23vPPV, in children under two years of age.

 Moving this fourth dose forward to the 12-18 month old cohort aligns the provision of the fourth dose for medically at risk children at 12 months of age.

 This program does not apply to Aboriginal or Torres Strait Islander children living in New South Wales, Victoria, Tasmania or the Australian Capital Territory where the rate of IPD is similar to that of non-Indigenous children.

-For more information, go to: Childhood Pneumococcal Immunisation - Provider Guidelines Program Providing a Supplementary Dose.
+For more information, refer to: Childhood Pneumococcal Immunisation - Provider Guidelines Program Providing a Supplementary Dose.

-For more information, go to: Childhood Pneumococcal Immunisation - Provider Guidelines.
+For more information, refer to: Childhood Pneumococcal Immunisation - Provider Guidelines.